Roth Capital Raises Sensus Healthcare (NASDAQ:SRTS) Price Target to $6.00

-Sensus Healthcare (NASDAQ:SRTS) had its target price raised by stock analysts at Roth Capital from $4.00 to $6.00 in a report issued on Friday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-Roth Capital’s price target suggests a potential upside of 20.24% from the company’s current price.
+Sensus Healthcare (NASDAQ:SRTS) had its price objective boosted by equities research analysts at Roth Capital from $4.00 to $6.00 in a report released on Thursday, Benzinga reports.
+The brokerage currently has a “buy” rating on the stock.
+Roth Capital’s price target suggests a potential upside of 37.30% from the stock’s current price.

-A number of other analysts have also issued reports on the company.
-Zacks Investment Research upgraded Sensus Healthcare from a “sell” rating to a “hold” rating in a report on Friday, November 6th.
-Northland Securities upgraded Sensus Healthcare from a “market perform” rating to an “outperform” rating in a report on Friday.
-HC Wainwright lowered their target price on Sensus Healthcare from $5.00 to $4.00 and set a “buy” rating for the company in a report on Monday, November 9th.
-Finally, Maxim Group restated a “buy” rating and set a $6.00 target price on shares of Sensus Healthcare in a report on Friday, November 6th.
-Two analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-Sensus Healthcare currently has a consensus rating of “Buy” and an average price target of $4.65.
+A number of other analysts also recently weighed in on the stock.
+HC Wainwright increased their price target on shares of Sensus Healthcare from $4.00 to $6.00 and gave the company a “buy” rating in a report on Monday.
+Zacks Investment Research raised shares of Sensus Healthcare from a “sell” rating to a “hold” rating in a report on Wednesday.
+Maxim Group reissued a “buy” rating and issued a $6.00 price target on shares of Sensus Healthcare in a report on Friday, November 6th.
+Finally, Northland Securities raised shares of Sensus Healthcare from a “market perform” rating to an “outperform” rating in a report on Friday, February 26th.
+Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+Sensus Healthcare presently has a consensus rating of “Buy” and an average target price of $4.98.

 Sensus Healthcare, Inc manufactures, distributes, and markets superficial radiation therapy devices to healthcare providers worldwide.
 It offers SRT-100, a photon X-ray low energy superficial radiotherapy system that provides patients an alternative to surgery for treating non-melanoma skin cancers; and SRT-100 Vision, which provides the user with a superficial radiation therapy-tailored treatment planning application that integrates the embedded high frequency ultrasound imaging module, volumetric tumor analysis, beam margins planning, and dosimetry parameters.